kaanbahtiyar/kaanbahtiyar.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher specializing in control systems and mechatronics for manufacturing equipment.
-My work integrates first-principles modeling with data-driven methods to design, analyze, and control high-performance mechatronic systems and advanced manufacturing processes.
-I have hands-on experience developing real-time control and optimization strategies, system identification methods, and vibration mitigation techniques to enhance the accuracy and dynamic performance of machine tools and motion delivery systems.
-My research aims to apply modern control and optimization approaches and translate rigorous theory into practical, experimentally validated solutions.
+I am a detail-oriented control systems engineer specializing in precision motion control, mechatronics, machining dynamics, and real-time vibration mitigation for advanced manufacturing equipment.
+My work integrates first-principles modeling with data-driven methods to design and control high-performance mechatronic systems.
+I have hands-on experience in real-time control and optimization, system identification, and vibration mitigation to improve the accuracy and dynamic performance of machine tools and motion delivery systems.
+My goal is to translate rigorous modern control and optimization theory into practical, experimentally validated solutions for industrial manufacturing.

 Research Interests
 ======